liveahero-wiki/liveahero-wiki.github.io/_posts/2024-10-21-community-survey-2024.md

 {% include figure-image.html path="/assets/img/survey-2024/gender.svg"
   title="Cisgender vs Transgender" %}

 7.5% of the respondents are non-male and 5.9% are transgender.
+Both are higher than the previous year.

-Female/Non-Binary/Other Respondents and Where to Find them
+### Female/Non-Binary/Other Respondents and Where to Find them

 {% include figure-image.html path="/assets/img/survey-2024/other-gender-country.jpg"
   title="Countries of Female/Non-Binary/Other Respondents" %}